Basic Concepts for System Design Interview Preparation

 ACID compliance ensures the relational nature of databases and ensures that transactions are executed in a controlled manner.
 A transaction is an interaction with the database.

-• Atomicity ensures that a group of operations are treated as a single unit of work.
+• Atomicity: A group of operations are treated as a single unit of work.
 If any of these operations fail, entire transaction will fail.
-This is important in transactions as it ensures that all or nothing is achieved.
+This ensures that all or nothing is achieved!

-• Consistency ensures that each transaction must comply with a set of rules.
-It ensures that the database state changes do not corrupt the data and that transactions can move from one valid state to another.
+• Consistency: The database state changes do not corrupt the data and that transactions can move from one valid state to another.

-• Isolation means that transactions are executed independently of each other, without affecting other transactions.
+• Isolation: Transactions are executed independently of each other, without affecting other transactions.
 This ensures concurrency in database operations.

-• Durability ensures that any data written to the database is persisted and will remain there, even in the event of a system failure.
+• Durability: Data written to the database is persisted and will remain there, even in the event of a failure.

 BASE: Basically Available Soft State Eventual Consistency